iu-msis/2-simple-docker-js-alitaliba/README.md

 In Canvas, submit a link to your GitHub repository.

 # Requirements
 * Repository should have at least three separate _**substantive**_ commits, showing different stages of progress.
 Each commit should have a useful message.
+(DONE)

 * Files are organized in a professional way. **You MUST use this folder structure.** All publicly visible files, including HTML files, exist in a folder named `/public`.
 CSS file(s) in a folder named 'css' (i.e., `/public/css`), Javascript files (if any) in a folder named 'js' (`/public/js`), image files in a folder named 'img' (`/public/img`), and all other files (if any, e.g., font files) in a folder named 'static' (`/public/static`).
 (DONE)